ghazyp/ghazyp.github.io/Crypto/README.md

 - Follow the general problem descriptions rather than solving only the provided examples.

 ## Notes
-- If using Python, refer to the provided sample solution for file I/O handling.
+- Please refer to the provided sample solution for file I/O handling.
 - Ensure your implementation handles **different inputs dynamically**.
 - Use appropriate libraries for **hex encoding/decoding, Base64 conversion, and bitwise XOR operations**.